 Cruise on the World’s Longest River – Egypt

 It is hard to beat the experience of a Nile cruise.
 The temples and tombs are incredible; the views over the Nile to cultivated fields, swaying palm trees are wondrous; and the opportunity to sit back and relax whilst enjoying excellent service and comfortable accommodation is almost unbeatable.
+Check out www.merrittsupply.com/fairing-fillers/ to get all the necessary supplies for your trip.
 Choose between 3, 4 and 7-night cruises between Luxor and Aswan (and vice versa) on the most luxurious boats on the river.
 Opt for an opulent vessel or go for a traditional dahabiya, the preferred mode of Nile transport for ‘grand tourists’ up to 100 years ago.
 Today, their deluxe modern incarnations are an increasingly popular way to see the sights of Upper Egypt .